racersmith/keychain/README.md

 When requesting data from the server, the page retrieves all missing data in a single server call reducing load time.
 However, on the server side, data is not defined in a single server function, and the user is free to reduce each function to the smallest realistic return scope.
-Keychain, automatically compiles the necessary server functions to return the requested data keys to the client.
+Keychain automatically compiles the necessary server functions to return the requested data keys to the client.

 Keychain allows data permission to be defined at the key level and allows for redirections if a client tries to access